trroev/blog-api/README.md

 # BLOG API

-The goal of this project was to build a RESTful API that can be used to build a blog client and CMS.
-The app uses Passport authentication using JSON web tokens.
-Overall it was a great learning experience for creating RESTful APIs and API security.
+The objective of this project was to construct a RESTful API that serves as a foundation for a blog client and content management system (CMS).
+This included implementing Passport authentication utilizing JSON web tokens to ensure secure access to the API.
+Through this project, I gained valuable experience in creating RESTful APIs and implementing secure API practices.

 ## How It's Made: